cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/projects.rst

 -------------------------------------------------------------------------------

 * Project Proposal: May 1st
-* Oral Presentation: May 20, 21th during discussion sessions
+* Oral Presentation: May 20, 21th during discussion sessions (each group has 5
+  minutes)
-* Final report: May 30th
+* Final report: May 31th

 Team Coordination
 -------------------------------------------------------------------------------